cuemacro/finmarketpy/README.md

 We plan to add the following features:
 * Have a proper setup mechanism (eg. via pip), at present needs (partial) manual deployment
-* Add Plotly & Seaborn wrappers for plotting
+* Add Plotly & Seaborn wrappers for plotting (partially there)
-* Improve support for Bokeh plotting
+* Improve support for Bokeh plotting (partially)
 * Add more plots from Matlibplot
 * Add Reuters as a historic data source
 * Add ability to stream data from Bloomberg and Reuters